Tuition Grant Program Eligibility

 Children are considered eligible if they meet the following requirements and your relationship with the child is one of the following:

-- A child of your registered domestic partner (as defined by the Domestic Partner Benefits Policy, https://cardinalatwork.stanford.edu/benefits-rewards/health/eligibility-enrollment
+d.
+A child of your registered domestic partner (as defined by the Domestic Partner Benefits Policy) - Review Eligibility Here

-- Your ward under a court-approved legal guardianship and who has been your ward for at least 60 months
+e.
+Your ward under a court-approved legal guardianship and who has been your ward for at least 60 months (cannot be a sibling of the employee or sibling of the registered domestic partner).

 AND for tax-exempt benefit payments, one or more of the following statements is also true: